 Spitzer Space Telescope

 This telescope is a part of NASA’s Great Observatories Program.
 It is the size of a car.
 It is orbiting 26 million miles from earth.
-This telescope was named after Lyman Spitzer who was the first to suggest launching a large telescope into space.
+The telescope was named after Lyman Spitzer who was the first to suggest launching a large telescope into space.

 It is the only space observatory of the Great Observatories Program to not be launched by the Space Shuttle.
 It was launched by a Delta rocket.